typical-developers/rblx-open-cloud/README.md

+> [!CAUTION]
+> This package has been moved to `@roblox-open-cloud/datastores`.
+This version will no longer be maintained.

 # Roblox Open Cloud
 A class based package for Roblox's Open Cloud API.
 Documentation coming in the future (hopefully)!
 Some class names and methods are inspired by Roblox's Lua implementation (tho it's not exactly 1:1).